 How can a man who was on the NFL’s 50th anniversary team, be kept out of Canton?
-Kramer is the only member of that team not in the Pro Football Hall of Fame.
+Kramer is the only member of that first-team not in the Pro Football Hall of Fame.

 In addition, No. 64 was a five-time All-Pro and named to three Pro Bowls.
 He was also on the NFL All-Decade team for the 1960s.